OrangeSpyderMan/inkplate10-weather-cal/README.md

   retries: 3
 ```

-Likely parameters you'll need to change is
+Likely parameters you'll need to change are:

-- `wifi.ssid` - the SSID if your WiFi network.
+- `wifi.ssid` - the SSID of your WiFi network.
 - `wifi.pass` - the WiFi password.
 - `calendar.url` - the hostname or IP address of your server which the client will attempt to download the image from.
+Do not use `localhost` here unless the server is running on the Inkplate itself.
 - `calendar.refresh_interval` - how often you want the device to wake up and check for a new image.
 - `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
 - `mqtt_logger.broker` - the hostname or IP address of your server (likely the same server as the image host).